 Emergency Dentist in New Orleans

-Dental emergencies can happen—and they usually happen at the most inopportune times.
+Dental emergencies can pop up at any time—and they usually happen at the most inopportune times.

-If you find yourself experiencing dental pain, you have suffered an injury to your mouth, or you have lost a tooth, don’t panic—but don’t wait to call us either.
+If you are suffering from severe dental pain, you have had trauma to your face or mouth, or you have lost a tooth, don't panic—but don't wait to call us either.
 Even if you are a new patient, we always leave room in our schedule for dental emergencies, and we will probably be able to get you in for an appointment.

 If you have had something happen and you are not sure whether it is an emergency or not, you should still call us.
 We can help determine whether you need to be seen right away or if we can schedule you for our next open appointment.